Charlotte Wingfield

 Charlotte Wingfield (born 30 November 1994) is a Maltese sprinter who competes on behalf of the Republic of Malta.

 She competed at the 2015 World Championships in Athletics and 2016 IAAF World Indoor Championships.
 She switched her allegiance from Great Britain in 2015 to represent Malta, her father's country of origin.

 She competed for Malta at the 2016 Summer Olympics in Rio de Janeiro in the 100 metres event.

 She finished 8th in her heat and did not qualify for the semifinals.
 She was the flag bearer for Malta during the closing ceremony.

 Personal life

-Born in England, Wingfield is of Maltese descent through her father and holds dual English-Maltese citizenship.
+Born in England, Wingfield is of Maltese descent through her father and holds dual British-Maltese citizenship.